 An unsubsidized loan is not awarded on the basis of need.
 You'll be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized -- that is, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.
 This will increase the amount you have to repay.
 If you choose to pay the interest as it accumulates, you'll repay less in the long run.
-As of May 18, 2018, the interest rate for the subsidized and unsubsidized loans that first disburse before July 1, 2018 is 4.45%.
-The interest rate for loans disbursed on or after July 1, 2018 will be 5.05%.
-Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 6.00% on loans whose first disbursement occurs before July 1, 2018.
-The interest rate for loans disbursed on or after July 1, 2018 is 6.60%.
+As of May 18, 2018, the interest rate for the subsidized and unsubsidized loans that first disburse before July 1, 2019 is 5.05%.
+The interest rate for loans disbursed on or after July 1, 2019 is 4.53%.
+Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 6.60% on loans whose first disbursement occurs before July 1, 2019.
+The interest rate for loans disbursed on or after July 1, 2019 is 6.08%.
 Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.